Ratcliff Highway murders: Suspect

 A principal suspect in the murders, John Williams (also known as John Murphy), was a 27-year-old Irish or Scottish seaman and a lodger at The Pear Tree, a public house on Cinnamon Street off the Highway in Old Wapping.
 Williams' roommate had noticed that he had returned after midnight on the night of the tavern murders.
-Thomas de Quincey claimed that Williams had been an acquaintance of Timothy Marr, and described him as: "a man of middle stature, slenderly built, rather thin but wiry, tolerably muscular, and clear of all superfluous flesh.
+Thomas De Quincey claimed that Williams had been an acquaintance of Timothy Marr, and described him as: "a man of middle stature, slenderly built, rather thin but wiry, tolerably muscular, and clear of all superfluous flesh.
 His hair was of the most extraordinary and vivid colour, viz., a bright yellow, something between an orange and a yellow colour".
 The Times was more specific: he was five-foot-nine, slender, had a "pleasing countenance," and did not limp.
 Williams had nursed a grievance against Marr from when they were shipmates, but the subsequent murders at The King's Arms remain unexplained.

-The Shadwell Police Office examined Williams as well as several other suspects.
+On 23 December, the Shadwell Police Office examined Williams as well as several other suspects.
 Williams had two pawn tickets on his person, some silver coins and a pound note.
 His last voyage had been on Roxburgh Castle, an EIC trading ship, and he had narrowly escaped being part of a failed mutiny attempt.
 Williams was educated and had a reputation for being honest, as he always paid for his rooms, and was popular with women.
 He had been seen drinking with at least one other man at The King's Arms shortly before the murders, so he was subjected to an intense interrogation.
 Williams was of medium height and slight build, so his description in no way matched Turner's description of a large man in a dark flushing coat.
 He said that he had never denied being at The King's Arms that evening, but the Williamsons considered him a family friend.
 Mrs Williamson had even touched his face that night in a motherly gesture.
 What aroused suspicion was Williams' earlier mention that he had no money, although he was seen to have some after the murders.
 He claimed that he had pawned articles of clothing afterwards, offering the pawn tickets as proof, and that after he had left the tavern that evening he had consulted a surgeon about an old wound, as well as a woman with some knowledge of medicine.
 No one investigated this alibi or checked the dates on the pawn tickets.

 Despite his insistence that he was innocent, Williams was remanded to Coldbath Fields Prison, also known as the Clerkenwell Gaol, where another suspect was also incarcerated.
 The police were still not sure how many men were involved and confined three suspects in all.